Dasmariñas: Langkaan

-This place is located on the south-western part of Dasmariñas.
-The name "Langkaan" came from the word "langka" meaning jackfruit; which is believed to be planted in many parts of this barangay during the 1900, the year of its foundation.
-Barangay Langkaan was a part of a vast hacienda during the Spanich period that's why there are numerous water systems for ricefields that can be found here.
+This area is located on the south-western part of Dasmariñas.
+The name "Langkaan" came from the word "langka" meaning jackfruit; which is believed to be planted in many parts of this barangay in 1900, the year it was founded.
+Barangay Langkaan was a part of a vast hacienda during the Spanich period and there are numerous water systems for rice fields that can be found here.
 The San Agustin Dam was constructed in 1855.
 On the last part of the 19th century, the Spaniards erected an indigo plantation here.
-The stone-made grinder of indigo still exists until now and it is the mark of the Spanish influence in the place.
-The Spaniards are the first ones who planted sugar canes and became the primary source of income during the 18th century.
-During those times, tarapiche and carabaos are used to make panucha and paldo.
-Don Placido Campos and Andres Medina are the ones who owned these tarapiche.
-When the Americans arrived, this place attracted residents from the Poblacion.
-The families Quillao, Bautista, Sarabusab, Reyes, Remulla, Sango, Laudato, Empeño, Satsatin, Medina, de Lima and others transferred here during those times.
+The stone-made grinder of indigo still exists and it is the mark of the Spanish influence on the area.
+The Spaniards are the first who planted sugar cane, which became the primary source of income during the 18th century.
+During that time, tarapiche and carabaos are used to make panucha and paldo.
+Don Placido Campos and Andres Medina owned these tarapiche.
+When the Americans arrived, this area attracted residents from the Poblacion.
+The Quillao, Bautista, Sarabusab, Reyes, Remulla, Sango, Laudato, Empeño, Satsatin, Medina, de Lima and other families moved here during those times.
 During the Second World War, the Japanese had a big plantation of cotton trees in Langkaan.
 Dasmarineños were forced to work here.
 A Japanese concentration camp was also established in this area.

-Now, Langkaan is considered to be the backbone of the economic progress of Dasmariñas City.
-The presence of numerous factories in different industrial estates in this area, such as Monterey Cavite Meat Plant, First Cityland Heavy Industrial Center and the First Cavite Industrial Estate.
-There are also other business establishment here like Commercial Banks, Fast Food Chain that serves as the working place for the workers living in Dasmariñas and other towns of Cavite as well.
+Langkaan is considered to be the backbone of the economic progress of Dasmariñas City.
+There are numerous factories here, such as Monterey Cavite Meat Plant, First Cityland Heavy Industrial Center and the First Cavite Industrial Estate.
+There are also other business establishments here like commercial banks and fast food chains that serve the workers living in Dasmariñas and other towns of Cavite as well.

-Also Dasmariñas LGU built & established a government facility here in langkaan like Molecular Diagnostic Laboratory, Mega Isolation Facility and Dasmariñas City Agricultural Office.
+Dasmariñas LGU built and established a government facility in Langkaan including the Molecular Diagnostic Laboratory, Mega Isolation Facility and Dasmariñas City Agricultural Office.